hallamlab/TreeSAPP/docs/assign_tutorial.md

 ### Recommended arguments

-In addition to the basics, we tend to also extract phylogenetically informative regions from multiple sequence alignments using BMGE **[6]**.
+In addition to the basics, we tend to also extract phylogenetic informative regions from multiple sequence alignments using BMGE with the flag `--trim_align` **[6]**.
 This speeds up the phylogenetic placement stage without significantly harming classification performance.

-Another favourite of ours is jacking up the number of threads available to Prodigal (FASTA is split into chunks and Prodigal is ran in parallel), HMMER, and RAxML with `-n`.
+Another favourite of ours is jacking up the number of threads available to Prodigal (FASTA is split into chunks and Prodigal is ran in parallel), HMMER, and RAxML with `--num_procs`.

+For a list of all available arguments use `treesapp assign -h`.

 ### Targeted classifications

-`treesapp assign` by default identifies homologs using all reference packages by default, although in many circumstances this is not necessary or desired.
+`treesapp assign` identifies homologs using all reference packages by default, although in many circumstances this is not necessary or desired.
 The argument for selecting the subset of reference packages to query is `-t`.
-This requires reference package codes, **not** the short-form gene or protein name.
+This requires one or more comma-separated reference package codes, **not** the short-form gene or protein name.
 These codes can be found by running `treesapp info -v`.
 The bottom chunk of standard output lists the gene/protein names mapped to reference package codes, descriptions and other information.
 Here is an example:

 ```
 S0001 -> DsrAB, prot, functional, Dissimilatory sulfite reductase alpha/beta subunits [EC:1.8.99.5], 16_May_2019